Shakespeare and Company – A Bookshop Whose Reputation Far Exceeds its Size:

 More than a Bookshop

-With a name like Shakespeare and Company, the bookshop is bound to attract interest from fans of the Bard, but this interesting antiquarian bookshop actually sells more than just Shakespeare books.
+With a name like Shakespeare and Company, the bookshop is sure to attract interest from fans of the Bard.
+However, this interesting antiquarian bookshop actually sells more than just Shakespeare books.
 Shakespeare and Company buys and sells all kinds of second-hand books.
 At the rare books corner, there are volumes that book collectors will love to get their hands on .. if they have the money.
 A First edition signed copy of Ernest Hemingway’s “The Old Man and the Sea” can be had for 2,500€ or a First edition “Dr. Zhivago” is only 225€.

 Shakespeare and Company also hosts all kinds of workshops and literary events, including Sunday teas, writers’ meetings, poetry readings, etc. The bookstore also has 13 beds which over the years some 50,000 people have slept in.
 Since the day that George opened his bookstore, he has always invited established and budding writers and others to share his home.

-Book lovers will enjoy a visit to Shakespeare and Company with its shelves stacked with classic and contemporary books and literary history.
-Since featuring in popular movies, Shakespeare and Company has also become a Paris tourist attraction.
+Book lovers will enjoy a visit to Shakespeare and Company.
+Its shelves are stacked with classic and contemporary books and literary history.
+Since featuring in popular movies, Shakespeare and Company has also become somewhat of a Paris tourist attraction.

 Shakespeare and Company is at 37 rue de la Bûcherie in the 5th arrondissement.
 If you’re visiting the Notre Dame, the bookshop is just across the river from the cathedral.
 Don’t forget to also take a look at the beautiful Wallace fountain in front of the shop.